jo-hoe/google-sheets/README.md

 - read sheet ✔
 - create sheet ? (not integration tested)
-- rename sheet
+- rename sheet ? (not integration tested)
-- delete sheet
+- delete sheet ? (not integration tested)
 - write in a sheet
-- fit column length (see <https://stackoverflow.com/questions/49970988/how-to-autofit-column-width-with-google-sheets-api>)
+- fit column length ? (not integration tested)
-- copy sheet

 ## Linting